SouthFACT/landsatfact_usgs_json_api/README.md

 ```
 as part of the testing process we have a bunch of request json files located in the ./JSON directory.

+## supporting code
+All supporting code is located in ./lib and separated into four sections.
+* email - for email notifications
+* helpers - shared helper functions
+* postgres - postgres integrations
+* usgs_api - usgs api integrations

 # logging
 currently all code is logging for error level.  this means you we only see errors and important information in the logs.
 logs are ./log download_directory